Deterministic evolution of gauge fields through a singularity: Extension to non-Abelian gauge fields under a one-dimensional ansatz

 $H_{HO}^{1D}$ and $H_{HO}^{2D}$ are constants of motion, and we can set them to a positive constant $\varepsilon$ for both gauge groups without loss of generality.
 This final step allows us to describe the dynamics of both $SU(2)$ and $SU(3)$ gauge systems with the same effective Hamiltonian:

-Since this effective Hamiltonian is identical to that of the one-dimensional abelian case (see Eq.~\eqref{Hconstraint}), the continuation result proven in Section \ref{uniansatz} also applies to the Einstein--Yang--Mills systems with $SU(2)$ and $SU(3)$ as structure groups under the one-dimensional \textit{ansatz}.
+Since this effective Hamiltonian is identical to that of the one-dimensional Abelian case (see \cref{Hconstraint}), the continuation result proven in Section \ref{uniansatz} also applies to the Einstein--Yang--Mills--Klein--Gordon systems with $SU(2)$ and $SU(3)$ as structure groups under the one-dimensional \textit{ansatz}.